Draftbnb/imageCarousel/README.md

 ## Bed n Breakfast - image carousel module

 An image carousel module used to showcase reservation listing photos.
-Built with React, JavaScript, and CSS.

 ## Table of Contents